john159753/RaceBoy-G35/README.md

 ### Prerequisites

 This has been built with a MEGA.
 This has not been tested on an UNO.
-The MEGA's faster processor speeds are prefered due to the "heavy" logic in the main loop.
+The MEGA's faster processor speeds are prefered due to the heavy "poor constructed" logic in the main loop.

 ### Installing